Betiiy/alx-system_engineering-devops/README.md

-shell redirection task 8
+shell permission task 9
-a script that writes into the file ls_cwd_content
+a script that duplicates the last line of the file iacta